Instructor of Human Development

 Martha Eshoo brings over 30 years experience as a practitioner with young children, their families and caregivers to her work as an instructor in the Arts and Sciences Division.
 Her clinical work includes administering programs for children birth to six years old, coordinating a federally funded grant to train child care providers in the inclusion of infants and toddlers with disabilities in their programs, and educating child care providers and public school teachers on the topic of inclusion of children with disabilities.
 In the past, Eshoo expanded her practice to include consulting with new parents to build their skills to nurture their newborns and toddlers.

 Currently, Eshoo holds the director position at Bowdoin College Children's Center in Brunswick, Maine when she is not at Wheelock.
-Her work includes managing this program as it grows to become a "Reggio inspired" center with emergent curriculum and trained teachers.
-She supports classroom teaching, curriculum development, environmental design, and behavior management as well as leading this small campus program.
-Additionally, she consults to child care programs in the Boston area on classroom practices and pedagogy.
+Her work includes managing this center serving forty-five children who are in the birth to five year old age range.
+A unique aspect of this program is the nature- and play-based curriculum as well as a care model influenced by Emi Pikler and Magda Gerber.
+This Center's work is recognized in international conversations on child care as well as regional conferences.
+Additionally, she consults to childcare programs in the Boston area on classroom practices and pedagogy.

-Eshoo's work at Wheelock College began in the late 1980s working with off-campus courses for child care providers, the Centers for Early Care and Education; and the Birth to Three Program.
-In the School of Arts and Sciences her work includes teaching Human Growth and Development, Cross Cultural Perspectives on Child Care, the Meaning of Development of Play, and Infant, Toddlers, and the Media courses.
+Eshoo's work at Wheelock College began in the late 1980s working with off-campus courses for childcare providers in the Centers for Early Care and Education and the Birth to Three Program.
+In the School of Arts and Sciences her work includes teaching Human Growth and Development, Cross Cultural Perspectives on Child Care, the Meaning of Development of Play, Child Development: The Early Years; and Infant, Toddlers, and the Media courses.